marmelab/react-admin/docs/Tutorial.md

 );
 ```

-You'll notice that we override the default `title` of this list.
+You'll notice that this list overrides the default `title`.
 To include the new `users` resource in the admin app, add it in `src/App.js`:

 ```js
 // in src/App.js